shadow/shadow/docs/network_graph_overview.md

 bandwidths as of 2018 using the [RIPE Atlas measurement platform][atlas].
 The graph contains network bandwidths and latencies in and between major cities around the world, and is suitable for general usage for most types of Shadow simualtions.
-The graph is [available for download as a research artifact][tmodel-graph] and more details about the measurement methodology is available on [the research artifacts site][tmodel].
+The graph (updated for Shadow version 2.x) is [available for download as a research artifact][tmodel-graph] and more details about the measurement methodology is available on [the research artifacts site][tmodel].

 Note: [the scripts we used to create the graph][atlas-scripts] are also available, but are not recommended for general use.
 The scripts require